 - Businesses often choose microservices due to its scalability, sustainability, and possibility of independent deploying.

-- Microservices architecture has not only benefits, but some disadvantages: for example, necessity in database schema partitioning, complicated testing, and distributed systems problems (eventual consistency, data loss, cascade falls etc.).
+- The architecture has not only benefits, but some disadvantages: for example, necessity in database schema partitioning, complicated testing, and distributed systems problems (eventual consistency, data loss, cascade falls etc.).

-- Go has many advantages over other languages in microservices development: easy code writing, high level of security, high execution speed, and law entry threshold make it unrivaled for this architecture.
+- Go has many advantages over other languages: easy code writing, high level of security, high execution speed, and law entry threshold make it unrivaled for this architecture.